-The GPSS simulation model was run for a 23 complete factorial experiment.
+The GPSS simulation model was run for a $2^3$ complete factorial experiment.
 A batch means output analysis method was used.
 Each batch consisted of one month of daily operation, starting at "average level".
 The first ten batches were discarded to account for the transient or warm up period.
 After this, we took every fifth batch, to avoid inter-batch correlation, for a total of nine replications.
 The analysis of variance results (Table 2) show how every main effect (as well as the interaction between ecosite capacity and water transfer policy) were all statistically significant.
-The other interactions were not statistically significant.